ShihanWENG/ShihanWENG.github.io/_pages/about.md

 <h1>Welcome to Shihan's Homepage!</h1>
 I am currently a Ph.D. student in Statistics at the School of Economics and Management, University of Chinese Academy of Sciences (UCAS), where I expect to complete my degree in 2030.

-My research interests broadly encompass two main areas: Econometric Theory and Applied Development Economics.
+My research interests encompass two main areas: Econometric Theory and Applied Development Economics.

 On the theoretical side, I focus on applying Extreme Value Theory (EVT) to applied econometrics.
 Specifically, I am developing methods to estimate treatment effects at extremal quantiles by integrating EVT with modern causal inference frameworks, such as Difference-in-Differences (DiD).
 My work aims to provide robust tools for revealing heterogeneous treatment effects that are often overlooked in central tendency analyses.

 On the applied side, I investigate the dynamics, causes, and policy implications of inequality in the developing world.
 I have a particular interest in gender economics.
 My current research examines why gender gaps persist in developing countries and how they are unintentionally shaped by non-gender-targeted policies.

 I am open to academic discussion and potential collaboration.
-Please feel free to reach out to me via wengshihan24@mails.ucas.ac.cn.
+Please feel free to reach out to me via [wengshihan24@mails.ucas.ac.cn](mailto:wengshihan24@mails.ucas.ac.cn).